jina-ai/finetuner/docs/notebooks/mesh_to_mesh.md

 <!-- #region id="B3I_QUeFT_V0" -->
 ## Backbone model

 The model we provide for 3d mesh encoding is called `pointnet++`.
-In the following, we show you how to train it on the modelnet training dataset.
+In the following, we show you how to train it on the ModelNet training dataset.
 <!-- #endregion -->

 <!-- #region id="lqg0eY9oknLL" -->